kyma-project/community/internal/research/opentelemetry/instrumentation-metrics.md

 * Metric types in the Golang SDK abstract from the wire protocol.
 For instance `measure` vs `Int64ValueRecorder`.
 * Access to histograms that are derived from a `Int64ValueRecorder` metric do via Grafana does not show any values.
 * Other than the Prometheus Golang client, the OpenTelemetry SDK does not provide process and runtime metrics.
 * The OpenTelemetry SDK does not include automated request handler instrumentation as Prometheus does with the `promhttp` package.
-This can potentially solved by [third party projects](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation).
+This can potentially be solved by [third party projects](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation).
 * The asynchronous instrumentation is described in the API specification, but not implemented in the Golang SDK yet.

 ## Conclusions